bifrostlab/llm-assistant/llm_assistant/ollama/README.md

 litellm --config llm_assistant/ollama/proxy_config.yaml
 ```

 Modify OpenAI SDK to interact with our proxy server instead.
 In `openai_chat` we use OpenAI API SDK to interact with proxy server.
 Although the SDK require to have an api key, we **don't need to include it here**.
 We can use **any string value** for the api key.
 This is because we are interacting with the proxy server, not the OpenAI server.
-Please visit [here](https://github.com/BerriAI/litellm), Section "Quick Start Proxy - CLI" for more information.
+Please visit [here (Section "Quick Start Proxy - CLI")](https://github.com/BerriAI/litellm) for more information.

-## Make sure it works by running this command
+Check if it works by running these commands with the LiteLLM Proxy **on**.
+You should receive a response from the bot:
 ```shell
 python openai_chat.py gpt-3.5-turbo
 python openai_chat.py phi